User GuideWorkflows

 Timeframes

-Both workflow types adapt to the research timeframe:
+Both workflow types adapt to the timeframe:

 Short-term